-Typically I would advise even for more casual pushers to skip most bad layouts that you find on the first floor, such as Caves, Keep Depths, Ruins of Corvus and other narrow maps, unless they turn out to have a very good monster set (e.g. Vile Swarms).
-So all in all, I would simply leave around 4/5 keys immediately upon entering to average out a little bit on the upper side of the RNG spectrum (so around GR130-132 to stick with the above example, skipping the bottom 80% or more of all results).
+Typically I would advise even for more casual pushers to skip most bad layouts that you find on the first floor, such as Caves, Keep Depths and other narrow maps, unless they turn out to have a very good monster set (e.g. Vile Swarms).
+So all in all, simply leave around 4/5 keys immediately upon entering to average out a little bit on the upper side of the RNG spectrum (so around GR130-132 to stick with the above example, skipping the bottom 80% or more of all results).

 To give a very broad example of the impact of fishing, here is a list that I have created based on my experience of pushing over 20000 keys throughout many seasons: